Understanding our investors: from business angels to venture capitalists

 So 10 months after starting the original investment of $2,000 would be generating $200 a month, profits for the shareholders, plus the company would own a valuable piece of technology.
 Of course this is a ridiculous simplification, but it illustrates the value of an initial investment for both acquiring valuable assets and financing the customer growth.

-Our seed round
+Our angel round

 We’ve closed a big part of our round exclusively with business angels, that is, wealthy individuals — in our case successful entrepreneurs and executives.
 The advantage of working with business angels is that they can bring their knowledge and experience to the company and they are highly motivated since they give you their own money.